 Chronic back pain presents a more complex picture, but the BMJ study identified several treatments with consistent, though modest, benefits.
 Unlike acute pain, chronic back pain treatment requires a multi-faceted approach targeting different aspects of the pain experience.

-The treatments showing the strongest evidence for chronic back pain include structured exercise programs, spinal manipulation (such as chiropractic care), heat therapy, and therapeutic taping.
-While none of these interventions provided dramatic improvements, they all demonstrated statistically and clinically meaningful benefits when used consistently over time.
+The treatments showing strongest evidence for chronic back pain include structured exercise programs, spinal manipulation (such as chiropractic care), heat therapy, and therapeutic taping.
+None of these interventions provided dramatic improvements, but they all demonstrated statistically and clinically meaningful benefits when used consistently over time.

 Exercise: The Gold Standard